gunjan1909/react-stream-chatapp/README.md

 #### TO DO:

-- Add proper comments in all files for understanding the workflow and review project structure
+- Add proper comments in all files(home.tsx, new.tsx) for understanding the workflow and review project structure
 - Renew env variables and api keys with new stream account once expired
-- Test entire application with multiple users
+- Test entire application with multiple users and media/images
 - Work on deployment